typedb/typedb-docs/_09-query/01-match-clause.md

 ```
 [tab:end]

-The example above matches only the direct instances of `organisation`.
+Thi matches only the direct instances of `organisation`.
 That means the instances of `company` and `university` (which subtype `organisation`) would not be included.
 </div>

 ### One particular instance
 To match a particular instance with the given ID, we use the `id` keyword.
-Let's look at an example.

 <div class="tabs">